ajagnanan/docker-phabricator/README.md

 This image configures a [Phabricator](http://phabricator.org) installation that runs within nginx.
 The install is configured using the `script.pre` file (example at `sample/script.pre`), which contains the settings that can be found in the [configuration documentation](https://secure.phabricator.com/book/phabricator/article/advanced_configuration/).
 Feel free to add more configuration settings in that file.
 Please be sure to mark this file as an executable.

 ### To run this image:

   ```
     docker run -p 22:22 -p 22280:22280 -p 80:80 -p 443:443 -v /path/to/config:/config -v /path/to/repo/storage:/srv/repo     --name=phabricator ajagnanan/docker-phabricator
   ```

-A docker-compose file is included as an example and can also be used to run the container locally.
+A docker-compose file is included as an example and can be used to run the container locally.

   ```
     docker-compose up